getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 - When `skipOpenTelemetrySetup: true` is configured, `httpIntegration({ spans: false })` will be configured by default.
 This means that you no longer have to specify this yourself in this scenario.
 With this change, no spans are emitted once `skipOpenTelemetrySetup: true` is configured, without any further configuration being needed.

+### `@sentry/remix`

+- The Remix SDK now uses OpenTelemetry instrumentation by default.
+This is identical to have used the v7 SDK with `autoInstrumentRemix: true`.

 ### Uncategorized (TODO)

 - Next.js withSentryConfig returning Promise